GUIDELINES FOR PART-TIME PROFESSIONAL EMPLOYMENT

 The intent of these guidelines is to provide a context where part-time instructors are treated fairly and consistently for their own benefit, for the benefit of the institutions where they teach, and for the benefit of the students they instruct.
 All three parties share a responsibility for the quality of educational process.

 - Faculty members (including part-time faculty and graduate teaching assistants, as applicable) should be qualified by earned degrees and/or professional experience and/or demonstrated teaching competence for the subjects and levels they are teaching.
-Institutions should preference candidates with earned terminal degrees when appointing or reappointing part-time employees.
+Institutions should prioritize candidates with earned terminal degrees when appointing or reappointing part-time employees.

 - CAA affirms that the Master of Fine Arts (MFA) is the terminal degree in studio art practice.
 The Master of Fine Arts (MFA), the Master of Design (MDes), the Master of Art and Design (MAD), and the Master of Graphic Design (MGraph) are among the terminal masters degrees in design practice.
 (For additional information see the CAA Statement on Terminal Degree Programs in the Visual Arts and Design)